MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 # 11/26/2022
 We want sign up with "google" to work - need to work onn changing IdentiyUser to ApplicationUser in external login page...

+# 12/25/2022
+[need to fix signup] [need to fix landing page] [add highlights for next 3 days on calendar] [I think it would be better if we handled the calendar with REACT!]